samwell-ho/openpgp-ca/doc/src/README.md

 organization - and with people in one of a few affiliated organizations.

 For example, imagine two organizations `alpha.org` and `beta.org`.
-Each organization has a number users, some of whom exchange lots of email, others only infrequently.
-Some users might have email contacts outside of these two organizations.
+Each organization has a number of users, some of whom exchange lots of email, others only infrequently.
+Some users might in addition have regular email contacts outside of the two organizations.

 ![Image](emails.png "Patterns of email between users of two organizations")